nasa-gibs/worldview/doc/branding.md

 # Branding

-By default, the build process will:

-* Name the application "Example Map"
-* Not provide a logo in the upper left hand corner
-* Contain an "About" page with only the version and name of the application.
-* Have a default support email address of support@example.com
+To add custom branding to Worldview you can [create a custom configuration](https://github.com/nasa-gibs/worldview#custom-configuration) and modify it;

 ## Customizing

-Customization is easy as modifying or changing some files in the ``options`` directory.

-*Please Note*: The ``options`` directory is contained in the ``.gitignore`` file so that you can make a separate repository for the customizations.

-Edit the ``options/brand.json`` file and make changes as necessary using the guidance below:
+Update the following fields in `options/common/brand.json` with your custom branding;

-* ``packageName``: Name used to create tar files, base directories and web roots (e.g., supermap)
+* `packageName`: Application name used to create builds, (i.e. `worldview`).
-* ``name``: Name of the application presented to the end users (e.g., Super Map of the World)
+* `name`: Application name shown to end users (i.e. `EOSDIS Worldview`).
-* ``email``: Email address that should be presented to the end user for support requests.
+* `email`: Email address for support requests.

-Naming can be more specific by omitting the ``name`` property and using the following instead:
+Naming can be more specific by omitting the `name` field and using the following instead:

-* ``officalName``: Name of the application when used in a formal setting (e.g, TLA's Super Map of the World)
-* ``longName``: Full, but not official, name of the application (e.g. Super Map of the World)
+* `officalName`: Full name of the application (i.e. `EOSDIS Worldview`).
-* ``shortName``: Abbreviated, short name of the application (e.g. Super Map)
+* `shortName`: Short name of the application (i.e. `Worldview`).

-To add a logo, replace the following file with an image that is 247 pixels by 45 pixels:
+To add a logo, replace `options/common/brand/images/wv-logo.png` with an image that is 247x45 pixels.

-    options/brand/images/wv-logo.png

-To create an "About" page, edit the following file:
+To create an "About" page, edit `options/common/brand/pages/about.md`.
+You can also create other pages by creating other Markdown files in this directory.

-    options/brands/pages/about.html

 ## Rebuilding

-Build again and the customizations should now be included:

-    grunt
+After making changes to a custom configuration, you'll need to run `npm run build` again to rebuild the app.